 Who can vote on the replacement agreements?

-All staff who will be covered by the proposed agreements will have the opportunity to vote at the conclusion of the negotiation process.
+All staff who will be covered by the proposed agreements (whether a member of a union or not) will have the opportunity to vote on a proposed agreement at the conclusion of the negotiation process.

 Voting will take place online and will be conducted independently by an external provider.